-Ocular melanoma, or melanoma of the eye, is the most common primary eye tumor in adults with around 2,000 new cases diagnosed each year in the United States.
+Ocular melanoma, or melanoma of the eye, is the most common primary eye tumor in adults and the 2nd most common melanoma (after cutaneous melanoma) with around 2,000 new cases diagnosed each year in the United States.
 Like other melanomas, it begins in melanocytes – the cells that produce the pigment melanin that colors the skin, hair, and eyes, as well as forms moles.

 Melanoma is typically classified by clinical characteristics, such as depth, ulceration and site of origin.
 However, in the past several years, mutations in certain proteins are allowing scientists to further define the melanoma at the molecular level.

-Ocular melanoma generally lacks mutations in the following genes: BRAF, NRAS, and KIT.
+Ocular melanoma generally lacks the BRAF, NRAS and KIT mutations common in cutaneous melanoma. .
 In addition to genetic profiling of the primary tumor, additional genes have recently been identified in ocular melanoma as being mutated.
 The most common mutations currently described in ocular melanoma are the GNAQ and GNA11 genes.
 About 50% of people will have the GNAQ mutation and around another 23% will have the GNA11 mutation.
 BAP1 is also a relatively common mutation.

 Researchers and specialists are currently working to understand the implications of these genetic mutations, and clinical trials are ongoing to identify systemic treatments to impact these mutated genes.
 Ocular melanoma has distinct genetic alterations and a strong tendency to metastasize (spread) to the liver.